 There may also be some lifestyle changes you can make to help manage some of the most common side effects.
 Be sure to discuss any side effects you may have with your HCP.

 TRODELVY may lower your neutrophils, a type of white blood cell.
-This is common and can sometimes be severe and lead to infections which can be life-threatening.
+This is common and can sometimes be severe and lead to infections which can be life-threatening or cause death.

 Your HCP should check your blood cell counts during treatment with TRODELVY.
 If your white blood cell count is too low, your HCP may need to lower your dose of TRODELVY, give you a medicine to help prevent low blood cell count with future doses of TRODELVY, or in some cases may stop TRODELVY.
 Your HCP may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.